-Quick Facts for Delaware
+Quick Facts for Idaho

 Who Does The Warranty of Habitability Apply To?

-The Warranty of Habitability in Delaware applies to short-term and long-term rental properties that are single-family or multi-family dwellings.
+The Warranty of Habitability in Idaho applies to short-term and long-term rental properties that are single-family or multi-family dwellings.
 Mobile home parks and condos are also included.
 However, hotels/motels are not covered under habitability laws.

 How Long Do Tenants Have to Make Repairs?

 3 days after being given written notice.
 Tenants may also have the cost of damages reduced from their security deposit if they are not fixed or paid for.

 Tenants are required to keep the rental reasonably clean; landlords can ask a tenant to clean up if they are not doing so.